Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Workspace**
 : The part of the user interface (GUI) where the user can work with projects and their data (waypoints, tracks, routes).
-  The workspace is the upper part of the data view window of the GUI.
-  _Remark:_ From time to time the data view window itself is denoted as workspace.

 - - -
 [Prev](AxAdvToc) (Complete table of contents) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Index) [Next](AxAdvIndex)